micro-webapps/webconf-spec/dev/README.md

         }
     }

-The special options which can be used in redirect option are:
+The special options which can be used in redirects option are:

 | Key | Type | Meaning |
 |-----|------|---------|